 1. Sense of accomplishment

-Awarding points for activities and behaviors that enable success and not success itself.
+Awarding points for activities and behaviors that enable success, not success itself.
 In terms of sales, this could be translated to adding leads data correctly, CRM adoption, helping out a teammate, etc. Finding games/processes that actively engage different generations across the workforce since the sales team may mix baby boomers, millennials, and other different age groups.
 Promoting collaboration on team challenges.

 A Word of Caution

-Gaining a better understanding of each team member, his/her intrinsic motivations, personalizing rewards, and employing game elements accordingly can help boost sales performance and let businesses get the most out of each member of their sales team.
+Gaining a better understanding of each team member, his/her intrinsic motivations, personalizing rewards, and employing game elements can help boost sales performance and let businesses get the most out of each member of their sales team.

 Want to see the platform in action?
 Want to know how you can make it a part of your organization?
 Book a demo now!

-We commonly think playing games is so much fun that people do it voluntarily when actually it’s the other way around: because the gameplay is a voluntary activity, it satisfies our need for autonomy, and that is part of what makes it fun.” - Sebastian Deterding.
+We commonly think playing games is so much fun that people do it voluntarily when it’s the other way around: because the gameplay is a voluntary activity, it satisfies our need for autonomy, and that is part of what makes it fun.” - Sebastian Deterding.